shopware5/devdocs/source/developers-guide/backend-components/listing-extensions/index.md

 </div>

 The generated fields are similar to the generated fields in the detail window.
-They will be created in an additional container including a checkbox, which decides whether a filter is active or not.
-If more than 1 filter is active, all fields be concatenated with an `AND` conjunction:
+They will be created in an additional container, including a checkbox which marks whether a filter is active or not.
+If more than one filters are active, all fields will be concatenated with an `AND` conjunction:

 <div style="text-align:center;">